remic-othr/PhaKIR_DIY/services/authentik/README.md

 authentication makes it easier to deactivate a user’s access entirely at the end of the challenge or if issues arise.

+>[!TIP]
-Tip: Make use of Authentik’s security features like password policies and multi-factor authentication for admin accounts.
+> Make use of Authentik’s security features like password policies and multi-factor authentication for admin accounts.
 Also generate a strong secret key for Authentik.
 With Authentik in place, we have a secure IAM foundation for the challenge platform.

 ### Step 5: User Registration and Approval Workflow

->[!TIP]
+>[!NOTE]
->Instead of taking care of user authentikcation you can use common provicders like Github for authentication if you like so.
+>Instead of taking care of user authentication you can use common provicders like Github for authentication if you like so.
 This is supported by Authentik.

 - Activate self-service registration.
 - Define an admin approval flow for manual validation after receiving signed user agreements (Data Agreements).